-The Department Chair's Statement must contain the following (in no particular order):
+The Department Chair's Statement must not be longer than four (4) pages in length, must be dated, and contain the following (in no particular order):

-- For Professor title series dossiers: A summary of the executive committee's discussion; explanation of the rationale for the committee's vote and resulting recommendation; explanation of negative votes.
-The department chair must solicit feedback from the committee regarding the reasons for negative votes (if any) to characterize the overall strength of the committee's recommendations and any areas of concern. - Description of the standards of excellence in the discipline. - Explain the timing of the promotion review (e.g., accelerated review, or candidate invoked right of consideration) and provide justification for an accelerated review (section A.13). - The statement should discuss activities in the Area of Excellence and Additional Contributions to the Academic Enterprise, with a focus on their impact and trajectory.
+• For Professor title series dossiers: A summary of the executive committee's discussion; explanation of the rationale for the committee's vote and resulting recommendation; explanation of negative votes.
+The department chair must solicit feedback from the committee regarding the reasons for negative votes (if any) to characterize the overall strength of the committee's recommendations and any areas of concern.
+The chair's statement must also explain the reason for any eligible Executive Committee voter's absence.

+- Description of the standards of excellence in the discipline. - Explain the timing of the promotion review (e.g., accelerated review, or candidate invoked right of consideration) and provide justification for an accelerated review (section A.13). - The statement should discuss activities in the Area of Excellence and Additional Contributions to the Academic Enterprise, with a focus on their impact and trajectory.
 The statement should directly address scholarly contributions as well as clinical activities and impact, service/leadership and impact, educational activities and impact, mentorship and impact, and community-facing scholarship and practice and impact, as applicable. - Summarize the prestige/quality of the scholarly outlets (e.g. journal, academic press), as applicable for title series. - For promotion to the rank of associate professor, Chair's assessment should focus primarily on accomplishments since first appointed as assistant professor (which may include work as an assistant professor at another institution).
 Chair's assessment of all other candidates should focus primarily on accomplishments while in rank. - Independent assessment of the candidate's strengths and weaknesses. - Information about the significance of the candidate's field to the strategic priorities of the department and Dell Med. - Reflect on the letters from internal/external reviewers.
 Do not quote extensively from the reviewers' letters, but address any concerns raised by the reviewers.
 If external reviewers identify peers for comparison, provide a high-level comparison of the key metrics for the candidate with those of the peers. - Describe the relative strength of their overall recommendation (e.g., strongly recommend or recommend).
 Clearly stated recommended action, which will be recorded on the Promotion Review and Voting Sheet.